aws-ia/ecs-blueprints/cdk/examples/backend_service/README.md

     * Task definition consisting of task vCPU size, task memory, and container information including the above created ECR repository URL.
     * Task definition also takes the task execution role ARN which is used by ECS agent to fetch ECR images and send logs to Amazon CloudWatch on behalf of the task.

-The second half of `app.py` focuses on creating CI/CD pipeline using AWS CodePipeline and CodeBuild.
+The second half of this example focuses on creating CI/CD pipeline using AWS CodePipeline and CodeBuild.
 This has following main components:

 * **Please make sure you have stored the Github access token in AWS Secrets Manager as a plain text secret (not as key-value pair secret).
 This token is used to access the *application-code* repository and build images.**